tschoffelen/react-native-map-link/README.md

     }
 />
 ```
-* Every part of the component is editable
+* Every part of the component is customizable (excepting app icons).

+* The Popup component uses <a href="https://github.com/react-native-community/react-native-modal">react-native-modal</a>.
+So you can pass all react-native-modal properties inside "modalProps" to modify styling and animations.

 * The `sourceLatitude/sourceLongitude` options only work if you specify both.
 Currently supporting all apps, except `Waze and Navigon`, if you want to specify the source lat/long instead of let the app choose your current location.